influxdata/docs-v2/content/kapacitor/v1.6/administration/security.md

 distribution does not enforce checks against a user-store, nor does it verify access permissions to resources using an Access Control List (ACL).

-A true authentication and authorization handler is available only in the Enterprise Kapacitor distribution.

 ### Note on HTTP API Configuration and Restarting Kapacitor

 Please be aware that when configuration values are set using the HTTP API, that